theburningmonk/event-sourcing-demo/README.md

 # event-sourcing-demo

-Demo app to illustrate how you can build an event-sourced system with Kinesis, Lambda and DynamoDB
+Demo app to illustrate how you can build an event-sourced system with Lambda and DynamoDB.